-Following a CGA, a care and support plan should be formulated, focusing on:
+Following a CGA, a care and support plan (CSP) should be formulated, focusing on:

-- maintaining and optimising the health and functionality of the person living with frailty - what to do if you or the person you support becomes unwell, including when you should seek help and from whom - making an ongoing care plan

-Sometimes, frailty syndromes such as delirium, reduced mobility and falls can mask other underlying illnesses.
-Knowing that a person is frail - and ensuring that health professionals are also aware - can aid decision-making so they get the right treatment and support, particularly in emergency situations like an unplanned hospital admission.
+- maintaining and optimising the health and functionality of the person living with frailty - what to do if you or the person you support becomes unwell, including when you should seek help and who from - making an ongoing care plan mobility and falls can mask other underlying illnesses.
+Knowing that a person has frailty - and ensuring that health professionals are also aware - can aid decision-making so they get the right treatment and support, particularly in emergency situations like an unplanned hospital admission.